Providing credit to customers

 TIP: Restrictions apply to the credit card fees you are allowed to charge a customer.
 Visit the Reserve Bank of Australia website for more information.

 Goods and services can be paid for upfront or on delivery, or are supplied on credit (where payment is deferred for a period of time after the goods or services have been supplied).

-Offering credit increases your risk of being paid late, or not at all, so for customers you don’t know well consider upfront or on delivery payments, also in situations when have outlaid large amounts of money to supply the goods or service.
+Offering credit increases your risk of being paid late, or not at all, so for customers you don’t know well consider upfront or on delivery payments, also in situations where you have outlaid large amounts of money to supply the goods or service.

 Your approach will vary depending on your business needs and cash flow requirements.
 Some businesses only accept payment on delivery and do not provide credit, other businesses offer both.